As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 vet-approved badge

-Giardia is a single-celled parasite of the intestines.
-This microscopic organism can infect dogs, people, other mammals, and birds.
+Giardia is a microscopic parasite of the intestines that can infect dogs, people, other mammals, and birds.
 About 15% of dogs in the United States have Giardia in their gastrointestinal system, so it’s a fairly common disease.

-In some dogs, Giardiasis infection is asymptomatic, or subclinical.
-When your dog shows a clinical Giardia infection, you may notice:
+However, not all dogs will exhibit symptoms: in some dogs, Giardiasis infection is asymptomatic.
+When your dog does show symptoms, you may notice:

 • Copious watery diarrhea or greasy, fatty stools